KevinReys/electronic-virtual-drums/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements.

 ## Author
-This project was developed by Kevin Reys
+This project was developed by Kevin Reys.